1010Technologies/pxt-makerbit-lcd1602/README.md

 ## LCD

 This extension supports printing text and numbers on an I2C LCD 1602.
 Displays with I2C address 39 or 63 will work automatically.
-Use connectLCD to connect to a differenct I2C address.
+Use connectLCD to explicitly connect to a different I2C address.

 ### LCD Example